gourraguis/glasses-mcp/README.md

 # Glasses MCP: Let Your AI See the Web 👓

-> **Give your AI agent vision.**

 [![NPM Version](https://img.shields.io/npm/v/glasses-mcp?style=flat-square)](https://www.npmjs.com/package/glasses-mcp)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat-square)](https://opensource.org/licenses/MIT)

-Modern AI agents can write, reason, and code, but they can't *see* the web.
-Glasses MCP bridges that gap.
-It's a simple yet powerful Model Context Protocol (MCP) server that gives your AI assistant the ability to browse and capture any website, turning a URL into a visual artifact.
+Your AI assistant is a powerful partner, capable of processing immense amounts of text and code.
+But when it comes to the visual web, it's flying blind.
+It can't see the layout of a competitor's landing page, the design of a complex dashboard, or the look of your latest prototype.

+**Glasses MCP gives it sight.**

+It's a simple tool that allows your AI to request a perfect, device-specific screenshot of any website.
+It's not just about taking pictures; it's about giving your AI the context it's been missing, turning the visual web into a resource it can finally understand and interact with.

 ## Table of Contents